takahashim/sls-access-counter/README.md

 # Serverless Access Counter

 In the good old days, we had our Homepage with access counters.
-It's back now with new technology.
+Now it's back with new technology.

-Note: Access counters in 21th century is JSON object, not a concatinated image file.
+Note: Access counter in the 21st century is JSON object, not a concatinated image file.

 ## How to Deploy